GabrielSlima/blog/articles/design-patterns-mvc.md

         when getting started with programming.
 This pattern was used in desktop applications and now it's broadly used in Web development too.
-        One problem it solves is the tightly coupling between the data management, user interface and how the interactions between the user and the user interface affects the data management or not.
+        One problem it solves is the tightly coupling between the data management, user interface and how the interactions between the user and the interface affects the data management.
     </p>
     <p>
         On this pattern these three concerns are decomposed into three different objects.